 With shadowy figures chasing the small town at night and handwritten pages emerging from a book he doesn't remember writing whose content is coming true, it's up to Alan to get to the bottom of this mystery and save his wife from the darkness that claimed her.
 Named for several awards and home to a dedicated fan base that still longs for a sequel, here are 10 moments worth revisiting.

 Usually, sections of the tutorial do not tend to be particularly attractive.
 Teaching players the basic game mechanics before playing them directly, these training sections are as short and sweet as possible.
 That is, you think it is difficult, until the game really starts.

-Alan Wake, on the other hand, uses his tutorial phase to offer players a tantalizing taste of what will come in a condensed encounter with a hitchhiker who is considered the author's nightmare.
-Desperately running to reach a lighthouse, believing it to be the only safe place left, Alan accidentally hits a hitchhiker in a hurry, killing him instantly - or so he thought.
+Alan Wake, on the other hand, uses his tutorials phase to offer players a tantalizing glimpse of what's to come in a condensed encounter with a hitchhiker that is considered the author's nightmare.
+Desperately running to reach a lighthouse, believing it to be the only safe place left, Alan accidentally hits a hitchhiker in a hurry, killing him instantly – or so he thought.
 With his car destroyed in the collision, he must continue to his destination on foot.
-But after taking a few steps, the hitchhiker reappears wielding an ax.
+But after taking a few steps, the hitchhiker reappears wielding an axe.

 While this phase teaches the basics of dodging, healing and fighting, it is done by throwing players right into the deep end, while they frantically flee the evil presence at their heels, while sewing the first seeds of the mystery of what should happen.
 Grabbing players from the start, things would only get better from now on.